Online Courses for Credit, Programs & Degrees

 In terms of education, college credit is a specific unit awarded to students who pass college classes.
 Usually, one college class is equal to 3 credits.
 Some classes are worth more or less credits.
 When students pass enough of the required classes, they will have collected enough credits to earn a degree.

 Credits are recognized at almost all colleges and universities.
 If you complete a 3-credit class in New York, and then you move to California, you can usually use those 3 credits at your new school.
-The same idea holds true online.
+The same idea holds true at online colleges.
 If you earn 12 credits, and then you take a break for a year, you'll still have your 12 credits.
 In many cases, you can transfer your credits to a different program, and finish your degree at a new place and time.

 So how many credits does it take to earn a degree?
 That depends.
 Different programs have different credit requirements.
 Some certificates require 25 credits or less.
 Advanced degrees might require more than 100 credits.
 (At an average of 3 credits per class, that means a degree might require 30+ classes.)

 As you can see, it's a good idea to investigate how many class credits (and which specific classes) are required for any degree that interests you.
 When you know the total number of offline or online courses for credit that are required, you can determine how long the whole degree will take.
 And because tuition is often charged on a "per credit" basis, this information will also help you to estimate how much your degree will cost.